Chandler/planet-labs-cookbook/tutorials/intro_part_1_search.md

 <a name="stats"></a>
 ## Stats Endpoint

 A good first step would be to use our filter to query the stats endpoint.
-This will give us a date bucketed histogram to show us how many items match our filter.
+This will give us a date-bucketed histogram to show us how many items match our filter.

 [examples/stats_endpoint.py](../examples/stats_endpoint.py)